ahmadhilmandani/SkwnFrontendDev-1-Ahmad-Hilman-Dani/README.md

-# SkwnFrontendDev-1-Ahmad-Hilman-Dani
-Repository for sekawan internship technical test [1/2]
+# Part 1 of technical test in Sekawan Media